 Companies with commission-based employees or overtime-heavy industries see their actual payroll vary from estimates.

-First-year companies have no payroll history on which to base estimates, making pay-as-you-go a safer choice than guessing wrong and facing audit surprises.
+First-year companies have no payroll history for estimates, making pay-as-you-go a safer choice than guessing wrong and facing audit surprises.

 Pay-As-You-Go Workers’ Comp Insurance: Bottom Line